MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough_NEW.md

-(RBL: I don't feel comfortable writing any of the next several sections.)

-- Limitations

-    - formulas unreliable [cite]
-    - accelerated failure uncertain by X fold [cite]
-    - observed returns undercount [cite]
-    - observed failure varies by batch [cite]
-    - all of these methods presume failure rate within service period, or replacement cycle -- not outside of expected service period
-    - all of these methods also undercount document failures that fail as a results of blocks failures without the entire drive.

-- What do we learn from the best information available

-    - If observed failure rate in large collections of disk are boundid in X% , y%...  what is a reasonable lower / upper bound for half-life of block
+- long term bit rot

 - Long term -- bit rot

-    o Using poisson closed form -- if expectation loss is just less than .5 doc in 10 years .
+    o Using Poisson closed form -- if expectation loss is just less than .5 doc in 10 years .
 Expect not to see any doc loss in 10 years ... how long to see a doc lost... how long to see 1% failure.

     o	Interaction  -- fragility of big documents

-    o	[FIGURE] (above -- suppose we increas doc size by 10, by 100, by 1000 -- how many expected doc lossed in the same period)
+    o	[FIGURE] (above -- suppose we increase doc size by 10, by 100, by 1000 -- how many expected doc lossed in the same period)

     o	Cite to Rosenthal previous results on this

+- medium term if error rates are uncertain

 - Medium term -- if storage error rates are uncertain

     o	Storage error rates are difficult to verify